Buying and Selling Property in Germiston

 What sellers need to know about Germiston

-Presentation and marketing quality matter significantly.
+Presentation and marketing quality count for a great deal.
 Buyers comparing multiple East Rand suburbs favour properties that photograph well and are described accurately.
 Outdated photography, sparse listing descriptions, and deferred maintenance visible from the street are the fastest ways to suppress buyer interest before a single viewing is booked.

 What buyers need to know before buying in Germiston